shamimgeek/dceu_tutorials/06-networking.md

 # Note

 Note: This tutorial was built using Docker v1.9.
-In v1.10, Docker uses DNS-based container discovery instead of `/etc/hosts`.
+In v1.10 and v1.12.1 in centos and rhel.
+Docker uses DNS-based container discovery instead of `/etc/hosts`.
 If you're using 1.10, some outputs might differ from what is shown in this tutorial.
 Functionality should remain the same.

 # Get started with multi-host networking